oVirt/terraform-provider-ovirt/CONTRIBUTING.md

 }
 ```

 Each of the functions mentioned here (`vmCreate`, `vmRead`, `vmUpdate`, `vmDelete`, and `vmImport`) will need to be implemented here.
-If the resource doesn't have any fields that can be updated you can leave your the `vmUpdate` function.
+If the resource doesn't have any fields that can be updated, you can leave the `vmUpdate` function empty.

 Next, you will need to add the resource in [provider.go](ovirt/provider.go);